 After Ban, Turkish Airlines to Offer Laptops to VIP Travellers

-Turkish Airlines was founded in May 1933.
-(Photo courtesy: AFP Relaxnews/ Turkish Airlines)
+Turkish Airlines would also offer the same service for UK-bound business class passengers from May 12.
+(File photo)

-Turkish Airlines on Saturday said it would offer laptops to business-class travellers after Britain and the United States banned large electronic devices from the cabin of flights from certain countries.
+Turkish Airlines has said it would offer laptops to business-class travellers after Britain and the United States banned large electronic devices from the cabin of flights from certain countries.

+Read more: OnePlus 5 Logic: OnePlus Skips 4 to Pay Tribute to NBA Legend Robert Horry

 Washington has barred all electronic devices larger than a mobile phone on direct flights to the United States from 10 airports in seven Middle Eastern countries and Turkey, only allowing them to be transported in hold luggage.